ervandew/eclim/doc/content/vim/core/eclim.rst

   When set to a non-0 value, enabled auto generation of gvim menus (under Plugin.eclim) for each eclim command available for the current buffer.

-.. _g\:EclimPromptListStartValue:
+.. _g\:EclimPromptListStartIndex:

-- ** g:EclimPromptListStartValue (Default: 0)
+- ** g:EclimPromptListStartIndex (Default: 0)

-  Will create 0 or 1 based list when the user is prompted for a choice.
+  Defines whether to use 0 or 1 based indexing when the user is prompted to choose from a list of choices.